-Belgium was invaded by German forces on 10 May 1940, and it surrendered on 28 May on the orders of King Leopold III.
+Belgium was invaded by German forces on 10 May 1940 and surrendered on 28 May under the orders of King Leopold III.
 The King stayed in Belgium, but the Prime Minister and many cabinet members fled to London, where they set up a government-in-exile.
 The German occupiers formed a military administration (for Belgium and Northern France), led by Alexander von Falkenhausen, which was replaced by a civil administration in July 1944.
-Belgium was liberated in September of that year, although the fighting and bombing continued until May 1945.
+Belgium was liberated in September of that year, although the fighting and bombing continued in parts of the country until May 1945.

-During the occupation, German orders resulted in the registeration of about 57,000 Jews in Belgium, out of a total Belgian population of over 8 million.
+During the occupation, German orders resulted in the registration of about 57,000 Jews in Belgium, out of a total Belgian population of over 8 million.
 Of those Jews, 10 percent at the most were Belgian citizens; the others were mostly recent immigrants from Eastern and Central Europe.
 Over 90 percent of the Jewish population resided in Brussels and Antwerp.
-Shortly after the German invasion of 10 May 1940, the Belgian government arrested a few thousand German (and Austrian) nationals, including Jews, and sent them to camps in France.
-The Jews among them were included in the deportations from France.
-Anti-Jewish legislation was enacted in October 1940 and became worse in May 1941, when the economic plundering of the Jews began.
-In April 1941, a pogrom took place in Antwerp, organised by local anti-Jewish organisations.
+Shortly after the German invasion, the Belgian government arrested a few thousand German (and Austrian) nationals, including Jews, and sent them to camps in France.
+The Jews among them were later included in the deportations from France.
+Anti-Jewish legislation was first enacted in October 1940, while the economic plundering of the Jews began in May 1941.
+In April 1941, a pogrom took place in Antwerp, organized by local anti-Jewish organizations.
 In May 1942, the Yellow Star became obligatory.
-Then, in June 1942, Jews were summoned to present themselves in the new transit camp Dossin in Mechelen (a town between Antwerp and Brussels) through an Arbeitseinsatzbefehl (work order).
+Then, in July 1942, Jews were summoned to the new transit camp Dossin in Mechelen (a town between Antwerp and Brussels) through an Arbeitseinsatzbefehl (work order).
 In the summer of 1942, the German police forces and their collaborators actively started looking for Jews, with large raids taking place in Brussels and Antwerp.
 The deportations began on 4 August 1942 and lasted until 31 July 1944.
-A total of 26 convoys left the Dossin camp, mainly to Auschwitz, with some convoys going to Bergen-Belsen and Vittel in France.
-Overall, more than 25,000 victims were deported.
+A total of 28 convoys left the Dossin camp, mainly for Auschwitz, four convoys left for other camps: one to Ravensbrück-Buchenwald and Bergen-Belsen, and two to Vittel.
+Overall, more than 25,500 victims were deported.
 The vast majority perished in the camps.

 EHRI Research (Summary)

 EHRI has identified a number of helpful publications and archival guides on Belgium (see the extensive report).
-At the same time that EHRI started its identification and investigation work, the national archives of Belgium started a project to put together a guide on sources on Jewish life in Belgium.
-EHRI closely cooperated with the directors of the project at the national archives and the project researchers.
-The identification of repositories holding Holocaust-related collections has dramatically improved thanks to this collaborative identification work.
-The EHRI portal now presents information on 122 repositories, most of them with detailed information.
+At the same time as EHRI had started its identification and investigation work, the National Archives of Belgium commenced a project which aimed to produce a guide to sources on Jewish life in Belgium.
+EHRI closely cooperated with this project’s directors and researchers.
+The identification of repositories holding Holocaust-related collections dramatically improved thanks to this collaborative identification work.
+The EHRI portal now contains information on 122 repositories in Belgium, most of them with detailed information.

-Belgian archives most important to Holocaust research include Kazerne Dossin: Memorial, Museum and Documentation Centre on Holocaust and Human Rights.
-This museum and documentation centre actively collects material, often private collections, about the Holocaust in Belgium.
-It holds the largest collection of materials on the topic in Belgium, including original, photocopied and scanned materials.
-EHRI supported Kazerne Dossin by helping them transfer the existing texts into archival descriptions according to international archival standards, and integrating new descriptions into this system.
-This resulted in a major step forward for Kazerne Dossin: from 17 collection descriptions, Kazerne Dossin now provides EHRI with over 253 descriptions.
-It continues this effort in order to make all its materials publicly available on a collection level.
-Another important institution, both for documentation and research is the Centre for Historical Research and Documentation on War and Contemporary Society (CEGESOMA).
-Collection descriptions from CEGESOMA were selected via key-word selection and literature search (verification of bibliographies of key works on the Holocaust in Belgium) and integrated by EHRI.
-This export includes archival documents, manuscripts and photo descriptions.
-Many sources are stored in repositories outside of Belgium.
+Many other sources are stored in repositories outside of Belgium.
 First of all, there are the archives of the American Jewish Joint Distribution Committee (with branches in New York and Jerusalem) and the World Jewish Congress records on Belgium (stored at the Jacob Rader Marcus Center of the American Jewish Archives in Cincinnati).
 The Yad Vashem archives hold both original and copied materials on Jews in Belgium, including the original documents of the Belgian Jewish Committee in London during the Second World War.
-Likewise, USHMM holds vast materials on Jews in Belgium, both originals and copies.
-Their copy collection on Belgium includes copies from the Directorate-General War Victims, from CEGESOMA, from the National archives (Foreigner’s police archives, Brüsseler Treuhandgesellschaft collection, Archive of the Diamond collection and other files.
-The original collections include the “Fela and Chaïm Perelman papers”.
+Likewise, United States Holocaust Memorial Museum holds vast materials on Jews in Belgium, both originals and copies.
+Their copy collection on Belgium includes copies from Kazerne Dossin, the Directorate-General for War Victims, CEGESOMA, and the National Archives (Foreigners’ Police archives, Brüsseler Treuhandgesellschaft collection, Archive of the Diamond collection and other files).
+The USHMM’s original collections include the “Fela and Chaïm Perelman papers”.
 The extensive report on Belgium also includes references to publications on sources on Belgium stored in German and French archives (most notably, the German sources on Belgium kept at the French National Archives at Pierrefitte-sur-Seine, the sub-series AJ40, and those kept at the Bundesarchiv-Militärarchiv Freiburg).

 EHRI Research (Extensive)

-A. EHRI approach to Belgium: Pre-existing research, available archival guides, expert support
+A. EHRI approach to Belgium: Pre-existing research and available archival guides

-Two official research projects, commissioned by the Belgian State, that have recently been carried out by, among others, CEGESOMA, have mapped an important part of the Holocaust-related archives.
-The first one, conducted in 2001, was about the spoliation of Jewish assets during the war.
-The second one, whose results were published in 2007, investigated the possible responsibility of Belgian national and local authorities in the persecution of the Jews.
+Two official research projects, commissioned by the Belgian State, that have been carried out by CEGESOMA and others, have mapped a significant proportion of Holocaust-related archives in Belgium.
+The first project, conducted in 2001, was about the spoliation of Jewish assets during the war.
+The second, the results of which were published in 2007, investigated the possible responsibility of Belgian national and local authorities in the persecution of the Jews.
+The major publications resulting from these projects were:

 Rudi Van Doorslaer (dir), Emmanuel Debruyne, Frank Seberechts, Nico Wouters (a.l.p.d.
 Lieven Saerens), La Belgique docile.
 Les autorités belges et la persécution des juifs en Belgique durant la Seconde guerre mondiale, Brussel, Luc Pire/Ceges, 2007, 2 vol., 1,545 p. / Rudi Van Doorslaer (red.), Emmanuel Debruyne, Frank Seberechts, Nico Wouters (i.s.m.
 Lieven Saerens), Gewillig België.
 Overheid en Jodenvervolging tijdens de Tweede Wereldoorlog, Antwerpen/Brussel, Meulenhoff-Manteau/Soma, 2007, 1,163 p.

-At the same time that EHRI started its identification and investigation work, the national archives of Belgium started a project to put together a guide on sources on Jewish life in Belgium.
-EHRI closely cooperated with the directors of the project at the national archives and the two project researchers, Gertjan Desmet and Pascale Falek Alhadeff.
+At the same time as EHRI had started its identification and investigation work, the National Archives of Belgium commenced a project which aimed to produce a guide to sources on Jewish life in Belgium.
+EHRI closely cooperated with the directors of the project at the National Archives and the two project researchers, Gertjan Desmet and Pascale Falek Alhadeff.
+The major publication resulting from this project was:

-Until the publication of this guide, no such archival overview was available.
-The only overview available dealt with periodicals and publications on Jewish history (and in case of the latter, indirectly led to the primary sources while bringing an overview of the secondary sources):
+Before the publication of this guide, no such archival overview existed, although there were other synopses available that dealt with periodicals and publications on Jewish history (and in the case of the latter, indirectly shed light on certain primary sources, although its main focus was on secondary sources):

 Zosa Szajkowski.
 “Bibliography of Jewish Periodicals in Belgium, 1841–1959”, Studies in Bibliography and Booklore, Vol. 4, No. 3 (June 1960), pp. 103-122 (Published by: Hebrew Union College - Jewish Institute of Religion; Article Stable URL: http://www.jstor.org/stable/27943319).